-Biden issuing pandemic plan that aims to expand access to testing and vaccines, reopen schools
+Biden says death toll from pandemic likely will top 500,000 next month, says it will take months ‘for us to turn things around’

 Biden has set a goal for most K-8 schools to be open within his first 100 days, but his aides have not explained how they measure school opening or what portion of schools are open today.
 By some estimates, a majority of schools are already open.

 He plans to issue a presidential memorandum Thursday, allowing FEMA to reimburse expenses for emergency supplies to reopen schools, including personal protective gear or cleaning materials, officials said.
 They did not specify how much money would be available from FEMA.
-Last week, Biden asked Congress in his coronavirus relief plan for $130 billion to cover a range of school reopening expenses, part of his larger relief package.
+Last week, Biden asked Congress for $130 billion to cover a range of school reopening expenses as part of his larger relief package.

 The president is also signing an executive order directing the departments of Education and Health and Human Services to issue guidance to help schools, child-care providers and higher education operate safely.
-The White House also plan calls for an expansion of coronavirus testing in schools, to try to give teachers and parents more confidence in reopening buildings.
+The White House plan calls for an expansion of coronavirus testing in schools, to try to give teachers and parents more confidence in reopening buildings.
 Still, this executive order will encourage the Federal Communications Commission to increase support for students who lack reliable Internet service at home, needed for remote learning.

 For travel, the president plans to sign an executive order requiring masks to be worn in airports and international travelers to show proof of a negative coronavirus test before boarding planes to the United States.